makerdao/mips/MIP77/MIP77.md

 Recognized Delegates are rewarded with a higher score for providing the reasoning behind their voting decisions.
 For example, if a Recognized Delegate communicates a vote without reasoning, they receive a score of 50% for that vote.
 On the other hand, if they communicate their vote with reasoning, they receive a score of 100%.
 An overall score is calculated by taking the mean average for all votes.

 For example, a score of 100% would mean a Recognized Delegate communicated all of their voting decisions AND gave reasons for reaching these decisions.
 On the other hand, a score of 50% would indicate that a Recognized Delegate conveyed their choices but did not provide any reasoning for these decisions.
 A score of 75% might suggest a Recognized Delegate had communicated reasoning approximately half of the time but always communicated how they voted.
+Due to the security and operational issues surrounding Executive Votes, these votes are weighted by a factor of five when calculating the communication metric.

 Recognized Delegates are expected to communicate their vote **within seven days** of a Governance Poll concluding, or from the execution of an Executive Vote.
 The exception to this is when a Recognized Delegate is opposing an Executive Vote (see the discussion above regarding the participation metric).